-During the 2015 plan year, participants were permitted to contribute from one percent to 25 percent of their pre-tax compensation, as defined by the Plan, not to exceed certain limits as described in the plan document ("Employee Contribution").
-In addition, participants that are age 50 or older were eligible to make pre-tax catch-up contributions not to exceed certain limits described in the Plan document.
-After-tax contributions were not permitted by the Plan.
+Participants may contribute from one percent to 25 percent of their pre-tax compensation, as defined by the Plan, not to exceed certain limits as described in the plan document ("Employee Contribution").
+After-tax contributions are not permitted by the Plan.
 Participants may also contribute amounts representing distributions from other qualified plans ("Rollover Contributions").
+The Plan provides for Employer Contributions on behalf of eligible participants under the terms of certain applicable collective bargaining agreements.